-We also have a Home Education family group on Friday mornings at our Exeter site, for 1-6 year olds, which families can come to and all-age family group on Tuesday mornings at our Tiverton site.
+We also have a Home Education family group on Friday mornings at our Exeter site, for 1-6 year olds, which families can come to.

 Do children need to be accompanied by an adult?

-You can drop off children at all our groups for children aged 6-12 years in Exeter, Exmouth, Tiverton and Okehampton.
+You can drop off children at all our groups for children aged 5 years and over (from the September after their 5th birthday) in Exeter, Exmouth and Okehampton.

-Children need to be accompanied at the family sessions (toddler group) on Friday mornings in Exeter and Tuesday mornings in Tiverton.
+Children need to be accompanied at the family sessions on Friday mornings in Exeter.